cloud-elements/devportal/docs/elements/quickbooksenterprise/setup.md

 {% include g2c/install-steps.md%}

-    The installation prompts you to install the CE Connector application.
+    The installation adds the QuickBooks QBXML SDK and prompts you to install the CE Connector application.

 3. Click **Install**.